rwarbelow/kwk-level-1-week-1-lectures/010_hashes.md

 Our Amazon Team has approached us with another deliverable: "Excellent work consolidating the user's item names and prices into a single hash.
 Going forward, we need to make sure we can still send our different teams the information they require":

-  - The marketing team wants list of the items a user purchases.
+  - The marketing team wants a list of the items a user purchases.
 They don't care about the prices
   - The accounting team needs a record of the total purchase amounts, and they don't care about the names of the items

-We have a straight forward solution that will satisfy everyone:
+We have a straightforward solution that will satisfy everyone:

 ```Ruby
 items = {